openebs-archive/openebs-docs/docs/upgrade.md

 ```
 7. Configure Grafana to monitor volume metrics.

-Perform the following actions if you performed step 4.
+Perform the following actions if you performed step 4 earlier.

 - Access the Grafana dashboard at http://*NodeIP*:32515.
 - Add the Prometheus data source by specifying URL as http://*NodeIP*:32514.
 - Once the data source is validated, import the dashboard JSON from the <https://raw.githubusercontent.com/openebs/openebs/master/k8s/openebs-pg-dashboard.json> URL.
 - Access the volume statistics by selecting the volume name *(pvc-*)* in the OpenEBS Volume dashboard.

-**Note** : For new applications, select a newly created storage-class that has monitoring enabled to automatically start viewing metrics.
+**Note:** For new applications, select a newly created storage-class that has monitoring enabled to automatically start viewing metrics.

-Detailed steps for the supported upgrade paths are mentioned in the following sections.
+Detailed steps for supported upgrade paths are mentioned in the following sections.

 ### **Upgrade from 0.4.0 to 0.5.0**